cpske/ISP/web/intro-tcp-ip.md

 ---
-title: TCP/IP and HTTP
+title: Introduction to IP and TCP
 ---

-Presentation:

 The World Wide Web primarily uses the HTTP protocol for communication.
 HTTP is an "application level" protocol that is transmitted inside of TCP/IP packets.

-This page provides a brief overview of IP, TCP, and HTTP.
+This page provides a brief overview of IP and TCP.

-More details of HTTP are in the presentation slides.
+A separate page (and presentation) cover HTTP.

 ## Internet Communication and IP